blewis308/Ristretto/README.md

 ### Step 2: Flip the plate over and put the PCB on
 ![Step 2](img/step2.jpeg)
-Please be gentle, but 5 pin switches will need some force as the pin tolerances are tight.
+Please be gentle as 5 pin switches will need some force because the tolerances are tight.

 ### Step 3: Solder those switches in place
 ![Step 3](img/step3.jpeg)

-### Step 4: Flip the board back over and insert the remaining
+### Step 4: Flip the board back over and insert the remaining switches
 ![Step 4](img/step4.jpeg)
 Here is where you do the thumb layouts...
 I may have been dumb and not put any notes *on* the pcb, but I'll drop that here.
 ![PCB Notes](img/layouts.jpeg)